courtney-rosenthal/web-nsupdate/README.md

 dynamic addresses on the Internet, such as a home broadband router, to have a stable domain name.

+Dynamic updates for both IPv4 and IPv6 addresses (DNS "A" and "AAAA" records) are supported.

 **IMPORTANT** -- If you do not have a BIND server already setup and running then stop now.
 This package is a front-end service to clients, allowing them to easily register dynamic DNS changes.
 It requires a